Four Rules For A Successful Restaurant Catering Business

 How to Develop a Catering Business within a Restaurant

 Catering is a lucrative market for many restaurants.
-Catering large parties, such as weddings, anniversary parties and holiday gatherings is a great way to boost restaurant sales.
-However, like all parts of the food industry, a restaurant catering business is a lot of work, and demands a great deal of organizational skills.
+Catering large parties, such as weddings, anniversary parties, and holiday gatherings is a great way to boost restaurant sales.
+However, like all parts of the food industry, a restaurant catering business is a lot of work and demands a lot of organizational skills.
 If done right, a restaurant catering business is one of the best ways to get word around about your establishment.

 First and foremost is organization.
 A restaurant catering business needs to be extremely organized to feed a large crowd all at once.
 Whether plated or a buffet, organizing and coordinating the back of the house staff with the front of the house is crucial.
 Before the guests start arriving, go over the menu and time frame for the meal with both the kitchen staff and the wait staff.